-- MFBs shall obtain copy of CNIC (regardless of threshold) for online deposits/fund transfers and remittance through instruments such as DD, PO, MT etc. conducted by walk-incustomers; - ii.
-MFBs shall obtain CNIC from walk-in customers conducting cash transactions above Rupees 0.5 million whether carried out in a single operation or in multiple operations that appears to be linked.
-If MFBs have a suspicion of money laundering or terrorist financing they must undertake appropriate CDD measures; and - iii.
-For rest of transactions, identification requirements may be defined above an appropriate limit by MFBs themselves in their KYC/CDD policies. - 17.
+- i.
+MFBs shall identify the occasional customers/ walk-in customers and capture their identity document number in the IT system. - Furthermore, MFBs shall obtain a copy of identity document of the occasional customer/ walkin customers' and verify the identity using reliable, independent source information, i.e. biometric verification or NADRA Verisys in line with SBP's Frequently Asked Questions (FAQs) on Biometric Implementation in MFBs (Annexure - I); - a.
+While issuing remittance instruments e.g. POs, DDs and MTs etc. (regardless of threshold). - b.
+Conducting cash transactions of rupees 0.5 million or above, including where the transaction is carried out in a single operation or in several transactions that appear to be linked. - 17.
 Government Accounts: MFBs shall not allow opening of Government accounts in personal names of individuals.
 The Government account shall be opened on production of special resolution/authority from the concerned department duly endorsed by the Ministry of Finance (MoF) or Finance Department of the concerned (Provincial, Federal etc.) Government.
 This requirement is not applicable on institutions which do not fall under the purview of MoF.
 Further, Government accounts shall be operated by the designated officer(s) only. - 18.
-Public Awareness Campaign on Requirement of CNIC: MFBs shall encourage customer services officers/tellers and other MFB staff, directly in touch with the customer, to create awareness on requirement of CNIC and shall facilitate/guide them to obtain CNIC. - 19.
-New Technology: MFBs shall pay special attention to any threat that may arise from development of new products and new business practices, including new delivery mechanisms, and new or developing technologies, for both new and pre-existing products, that might favor anonymity and take measures, if required, to prevent their use in money laundering and/or terrorist financing schemes.
+Public Awareness Campaign on Requirement of Identity Document: MFBs shall encourage customer services officers/tellers and other MFB staff, directly in touch with the customer, to create awareness on requirement of identity documents and shall facilitate/guide them to obtain identity document. - 19.
+New Technology: MFBs shall pay special attention to any threat that may arise from development of new products and new business practices, including new delivery mechanisms, and new or developing technologies, for both new and pre-existing products, that might favor anonymity and take measures, if required, to prevent their use in money laundering and/or terrorist/proliferation financing schemes.
 Proper assessment of risks should be undertaken prior to the launch or use of such products, practices and technologies.
+MFBs shall also undertake appropriate measures to manage and mitigate these risks.